zombyacoff/LP-Parser/README.md

    - **release_date**: Specify if the release date filter should be used and which years to include.
 #### If you are some sort of dark wizard, who understands regex, we got some advanced settings for you!
    - **login_regex**: Change what will count as a login, by default we have email.
-   - **password_regex**: Customize what will count as a password, by default we have password that contains digit.
+   - **password_regex**: Customize what will count as a password, by default we have word that contains digit.
 ### Example of config.yml
 ```yaml
 offset: